OscarAkaElvis/game-of-thrones-hacking-ctf/README.md

 # Game of Thrones Hacking CTF (coming soon)

-> This is game-challenge to measure your hacking skills.
+> This is a challenge-game to measure your hacking skills.
 Set in Game of Thrones fantasy world.

 ![Banner]